Economy of North Korea: Banking

 In 2004 and 2006 laws were passed to codify rules for savings and commercial banking.
 However it was not until 2012 that North Korean banks started to seriously compete for retail customers.
 Competing electronic cash cards have become widely accepted in Pyongyang and other cities, but are generally not linked to bank accounts.
 North Korean banks have introduced retail products which permit a mobile phone app to make payments and top-ups.

 As of May 2013, China Merchants Bank, Industrial and Commercial Bank of China, China Construction Bank, and Agricultural Bank of China, stopped "all cross-border cash transfers, regardless of the nature of the business" with North Korea.
 The Bank of China, China's primary institution for foreign exchange transactions, said, on May 14, 2013, that "it had closed the account of Foreign Trade Bank, North Korea's main foreign exchange bank".
 However, "smaller banks based in northeastern China across the border from North Korea said it was still handling large-scale cross-border transfers."
 For example, the Bank of Dalian branch in Dandong was still doing transfers to North Korea.

 Kim Jong Un from 2015 has sought to enlarge and reform the banking sector, to assist economic growth, with credit cards viewed as a way to increase money circulation.
 The concept of socialist commercial banks is being developed to utilize "idle funds" effectively, including the savings of individuals, to promote economic growth.

+In 2023, legislation passed requiring all banks and shops to accept electronic payments.